 Whether it’s a giant playground, a zipline adventure or a theme park, an activity waiver should really be included in each guest’s check-in process to keep everyone on the same page about risk.

 Any activity involving water includes risk.
 PPE and high-quality flotation equipment should be important factors in your risk assessment, while a liability waiver also helps to inform and educate.

 These types of activities are adventurous and potentially risky by their very nature, so the obvious first step is to present guests with a detailed activity liability waiver.

 Of course, this list is by no means exhaustive – but it gives some idea to the activities where a physical activity waiver can help to protect you and your customers.

-With Wherewolf’s online waiver solution, it’s easy to send your customised activity waiver to guests ahead of time – or to have guests check-in and sign as they arrive on the day via QR code or app.
+With Wherewolf’s online waiver solution, it’s easy to send your customised activity waiver to guests ahead of time – or to have guests check-in and sign as they arrive on the day via QR code or free app for event registration.
 Completed waivers are automagically updated to your central database so you can be confident your bases are covered before every activity.